A look at expected participants in Virginia gun rally

 Online, threats of violence have been “rampant” among anti-government and far-right groups, according to the Southern Poverty Law Center, which tracks white supremacists and other extremists.
 Conspiracy theories and other misinformation have also proliferated.

-Organizers of an annual vigil at the Capitol for the victims of gun violence said Friday they have canceled their event this year because of fears of ”armed insurrectionists.”
+Organizers of an annual vigil at the Capitol for the victims of gun violence said Friday that they canceled their event this year because of fears of ”armed insurrectionists.”

 A look at some of the groups that are participating: